There are some parts of your life you don’t want the world to see.

 Levels of Anonymity

 Broadly speaking, there are two levels of anonymity when buying bitcoin.
-You can:

 - Buy bitcoin using tracible methods, then anonymise your funds afterwards.